My name is Aleenah, and I love telling stories.

 Regardless of what story I tell, I intend to make it a good one.
-Read on to see some of the things I've worked on!
+Read on to see some things I've worked on!

 Conducted observations, interviews, and a survey to understand how students used the physical space and interacted with tutors at the Center for Learning and Undergraduate Enrichment, an on-campus tutoring center.
 I translated these findings into insights and design recommendations such as revised tutor training and a new layout.